-In this classic Hitchcock thriller photojournalist L.B Jeffries (James Stewart) is confined to a wheelchair and his apartment by a broken leg.
+In Rear Window, the classic Hitchcock thriller, photojournalist L.B Jeffries (James Stewart) is confined to a wheelchair and his apartment by a broken leg.
 To pass the time between visits from his nurse Stella (Thelma Ritter) and his girlfriend Lisa (Grace Kelly) he observes his neighbors in the other apartments around the courtyard through his rear window.
 He soon becomes convinced one of them has committed a murder.
 But how can he prove it?

 James Stewart – L.B ‘Jeff’ Jeffries